Trapped in Pain?

 Avoid sleeping on your stomach.

 Do not wear a too-tight bra.
-This digs into your shoulders causing trapezius pain and muscle strain.
+This digs into your shoulders causing trapezius pain and muscle strain in the middle of the back.

 Jump rope or swim instead of jog.
 Jogging can make you tighten your shoulders causing muscle spasms.